dthree/vantage/examples/server/README.md

 # Standalone Vantage Server.

 This is an example of a standalone Vantage server that uses the default `http` module.

-Includes basic Vantage instantiation, command syntax and firewall syntax and descriptions of each.
+Includes basic Vantage instantiation, command syntax, firewall syntax and descriptions of each.

 For a chained / compressed version of all commands, jump to the bottom of the file.